-Under the leadership of Professor Ibrahim, as the first ever Minister of Digital Economy in Nigeria, the National Digital Economy Policy and Strategy (2020 – 2030) and the National Broadband Plan (2020 – 2025) were developed, among others, and many unprecedented successes recorded.
+Under the leadership of Professor Ibrahim, the first-ever Minister of Digital Economy in Nigeria, the National Digital Economy Policy and Strategy (2020 – 2030) and the National Broadband Plan (2020 – 2025) were developed, among others, and many unprecedented successes were recorded.
 Within 3 years in office, more than 19 National Policies were developed and are being implemented including the National Policy that led to the establishment and management of the First National Centre for Artificial Intelligence & Robotics (NCAIR) in 2021.

-His major achievements in promoting cybersecurity dates to when he was the DG/CEO of NITDA with the establishment of the first ever Cybersecurity Department and the development of its mandates.
-Also, to his credit was leading the efforts for the revamping of the Computer Emergency Readiness and Response Team (CERRT) at NITDA in 2019 and deployment of a Computer Security Incidence Response Team (CSIRT) at the Nigeria Communications Commission (NCC) in 2021.
+His major achievements in promoting cybersecurity date to when he was the DG/CEO of NITDA with the establishment of the first-ever Cybersecurity Department and the development of its mandates.
+Also, to his credit was leading the efforts for the revamping of the Computer Emergency Readiness and Response Team (CERRT) at NITDA in 2019 and the deployment of a Computer Security Incidence Response Team (CSIRT) at the Nigeria Communications Commission (NCC) in 2021.

 In addition, Professor Ibrahim has developed several policies that are currently being implemented to promote cybersecurity.
-Amongst other policies, the Revised National NIN-SIM Registration Policy, National Policy for Unmasking SIMS and enforcement, blocking of 2.4 million unregistered SIM cards in 2019, enforcement of internet exchange point, and enrolment of over 90 million citizens as of October 2022, on the national identity database and issuance of national identity numbers (NIN) were key achievements in promoting cybersecurity.
+Amongst other policies, the Revised National NIN-SIM Registration Policy, National Policy for Unmasking SIMS and enforcement, blocking of 2.4 million unregistered SIM cards in 2019, enforcement of internet exchange point, and enrolment of over 100 million citizens and residents as of May 2023, on the national identity database and issuance of national identity numbers (NIN) were key achievements in promoting cybersecurity.
 Indeed, it is under his leadership that an unprecedented number of policies and regulatory instruments were developed for the communications and digital economy sector of Nigeria.

 Furthermore, Professor Ibrahim has been the Champion of the Massachusetts Institute of Technology (MIT) Regional Entrepreneurship Acceleration Program (REAP), Abuja from 2019 to 2021.
 The MIT-REAP is a global initiative that helps regions accelerate economic growth and promote social progress through Innovation-Driven Entrepreneurship (IDE).
 He has published several academic articles in professional journals, presented papers in more than 190 conferences and published several books.
 These include “Datafication of Society to Foster an Internet Economy”, “Building a Digital Economy for a Digital Africa”, “Selected Speeches on Developing the Nigerian ICT Sector (Volumes I – III)”, “Cybersecurity Initiatives for Securing a Country” “Cybersecurity Guide: Simple Awareness, Mitigation and Regulation”, “Counter- Terrorism Through Cybersecurity and Emerging Technologies”, “Skills rather than just Degrees” and “Digital Agriculture: the panacea for global food crises” among others.